eNMS-automation/eNMS/docs/source/automation/servicetypes/ansible_playbook.md

   --extra-vars (if pass_device_properties is selected above).
 These options are appended.
-- Ansible itself supports a number of standard return codes; these are returned in the results of the service and include:
+- Ansible itself supports a number of standard return codes; these are returned to the results of the service and include:
     -   0 : OK or no hosts matched.
     -   1 : Error.
     -   2 : One or more hosts failed.